beitmenotyou-com/OmniSocial-ProtocolKit/SECURITY.md

    - Proof of concept (PoC)
    - Potential impact

-We will coordinate with affected parties before we begin and aim to fix critical issues within 72 hours.
+We will coordinate with affected parties before we begin.

 ---